tarantool/doc/doc/enterprise/index.rst

     .. container:: documentation-main-page-description

-        This section describes the Enterprise edition of Tarantool software -- a Lua application server integrated with a DBMS for deploying fault-tolerant distributed data storages.
+        This section describes the Enterprise Edition of Tarantool software -- a Lua application server integrated with a DBMS for deploying fault-tolerant distributed data storages.

-        The Enterprise edition provides an `extended feature set <https://www.tarantool.io/en/compare/>`__ for developing and managing clustered Tarantool applications, for example:
+        The Enterprise Edition provides an `extended feature set <https://www.tarantool.io/en/compare/>`__ for developing and managing clustered Tarantool applications, for example:

         * :ref:`Static package <enterprise-env-independent-apps>`